 Terms and Conditions implementation of the plan following approval by NMED.
 When analytical results from three consecutive months of wastewater sampling do not exceed the discharge limits, the permittee is authorized to return to a quarterly monitoring frequency.
 [Subsection A of 20.6.2.3107 NMAC, Subsection C of 20.6.2.3109 NMAC] 30.
-In the event that analytical results of a reclaimed domestic wastewater sample indicates an exceedance of any of the maximum discharge limits for BODs, TSS or furbidity, or fecal coliform bacteria set by this Discharge Permit, the permittee shall collect and analyze a second sample within 24 hours after becoming aware of the exceedance.
+In the event that analytical results of a reclaimed domestic wastewater sample indicates an exceedance of any of the maximum discharge limits for BoDs, TSS or turbidity, or fecal coliform bacteria set by this Discharge Permit, the permittee shall collect and analyze a second sample within 24 hours after becoming aware of the exceedance.
 In the event the second sample results indicate that any maximum discharge limit is continuing to be exceeded (i.e., confirmed exceedance), the contingency plan below shall be enacted.
-AND / OR In the event that analytical results of a reclaimed domestic wastewater sample indicates an exceedance of any of the 30-day average discharge limits for BODs, TSS or furbidity, or fecal coliform bacteria set by this Discharge Permit (i.e., confirmed exceedance), the contingency plan below shall be enacted.
-Contingency Plan a) Within 24 hours of becoming aware of a confirmed exceedance (as identified above), the permittee shall: i) notify NMED that the contingency plan is being enacted; and ii) submit copies of the recent analytical results indicating an exceedance to NMED. b) The permittee shall immediately cease discharge Permit c) The permittee shall conduct a physical inspection of the treatment system to detect abnormalities.
+AND / OR In the event that analytical results of a reclaimed domestic wastewater sample indicates an exceedance of any of the 30-day average discharge limits for BODs, TSS or turbidity, or fecal coliform bacteria set by this Discharge Permit (i.e., confirmed exceedance), the contingency plan below shall be enacted.
+Contingency Plan a) Within 24-hours of becoming aware of a confirmed exceedance (as identified above), the permittee shall: i) notify NMED that the contingency plan is being enacted; and ii) submit copies of the recent analytical results indicating an exceedance to NMED. b) The permittee shall immediately cease discharging reclaimed domestic wastewater to the re-use users authorized under this Discharge Permit. c) The permittee shall examine the operation and maintenance log, required by the Record Keeping conditions of this Discharge Permit, for improper operational procedures. d) The permittee shall conduct a physical inspection of the treatment system to detect abnormalities.
 Any abnormalities discovered shall be corrected.
 A report detailing the corrections made shall be submitted to NMED within 30 days following correction.
-When the analytical results from samples of reclaimed domestic wastewater, sampled as required by this Discharge Permit, for improper operational procedures.
-If a facility is required to enact the contingency plan more than two times in a 12-month beside and the submitted to not the result of the maximum discharge Permit, no longer indicate and exceedance of any of the maximum discharge Permit, no longer indicate an exceedance of any of the maximum discharge Permit, no longer indicate an exceedance of an If a facility is required to enact the contingency plan more than two times in a 12-month
+When the analytical results from samples of reclaimed domestic wastewater, sampled as required by this Discharge Permit, no longer indicate an exceedance of any of the maximum discharge limits, the permittee may resume discharging reclaimed wastewater to the re-use area.